ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 `MAV_CMD <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/common.xml#L1008>`__
 waypoint command types (sent in a ``MAVLink_mission_item_message``).
-ArduPilot implements handling for the subset of these commands and command-parameters that are *most relevant* and meaningful for each of the vehicles.
+ArduPilot implements handling for the subset of these commands and command parameters that are *most relevant* and meaningful for each of the vehicles.
 Unsupported commands that are sent to a particular autopilot will simply be dropped.

 This article lists and describes the commands and command-parameters that are supported on each of the vehicle types.
 Any parameter that is "grey" is not supported by the autopilot and will be ignored.
-They are still documented to make it clear which properties that are supported by the `MAV_CMD protocol <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/common.xml#L1008>`__ are not implemented by the vehicle.
+They are still documented to make it clear which properties are supported by the `MAV_CMD protocol <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/common.xml#L1008>`__ are not implemented by the vehicle.

-Some commands and command-parameters are not implemented because they are not relevant for particular vehicle types (for example "MAV_CMD_NAV_TAKEOFF" command makes sense for Plane and Copter but not Rover, and the pitch parameter only makes sense for Plane).
-There are also some potentially useful command-parameters that are not handled because there is a limit to the message size, and a decision has been made to prioritize some parameters over others.
+Some commands and command parameters are not implemented because they are not relevant for particular vehicle types (for example "MAV_CMD_NAV_TAKEOFF" command makes sense for Plane and Copter but not Rover and the pitch parameter only makes sense for Plane).
+There are also some potentially useful command parameters that are not handled because there is a limit to the message size, and a decision has been made to prioritize some parameters over others.